-Permissions determine what information an employee is able to view, edit or delete in Severa.
+Permissions determine what information an employee user is able to view, edit or remove in Severa.
 Permissions are centrally managed using ready-made permission profiles, but they can also be edited at the permission level through the user's profile.

 When a new user is created in the system, they are automatically assigned the organization's default permission profile.
 Permission profiles are managed under the gear icon Permission profiles.
 Please note that the first Severa user will always automatically become the Main user with full rights to the entire system.